skruv/skruv/index.md

 ### Using web-components for CSS scoping

 Stateless web-components are useful for scoping CSS to a single subtree.
-In this case we have css template to make all h1's pink within the scoped component, but the global h1 is unaffected.
+In this case we have css to make all h1's pink within the scoped component, but the global h1 is unaffected.
+The scoping goes both ways (global CSS does not leak into the component and the components CSS does not leak out to global).

 <example-code language="js" href="./examples/web-components-stateless/index.js"></example-code>
 <example-code language="js" href="./examples/web-components-stateless/components/one.js"></example-code>